Allen70/Rotten-Manga/README.md

   Video coming soon

 ## Status
-  Curreent status: Incomplete

-  Upcoming features:
-  -Web Page automatically sorts and filters based on preferences update -user login and ratings attached to each user -critic login and ratings attached to each critice.
+-Web Page automatically sorts and filters based on preferences update -user login and ratings attached to each user
+-critic login and ratings attached to each critice.
 -user and critic ratings appear along-side each manga

  ## Contact